2025 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features of the 2025 Nickel

-The coin features a round shape with a plain edge containing no reeding.
-Each piece weighs 5 grams and measures 21.20 millimeters in diameter, with a thickness of roughly 1.95 millimeters.
+The coin is round with a plain, smooth edge (no reeding).
+Each piece weighs exactly 5 grams and measures 21.20 millimeters in diameter, with a thickness of approximately 1.95 millimeters.
+These specifications have remained unchanged since the series resumed traditional composition after World War II.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)